Assessment

 Depression and anxiety

-A head injury or concussion can occur as a result of a direct injury after the head hits something with force or acceleration/deceleration or rotational forces to the head.
-This is followed by a secondary biochemical alteration.
-Effects are usually temporary.
-Some concussions will cause loss of consciousness, but most do not.
+A head injury or concussion can occur due to a direct impact, acceleration/deceleration, or rotational forces to the head.
+This is followed by secondary biochemical alterations.
+The effects are usually temporary.
+Some concussions cause loss of consciousness, but most do not.

 • Always seek emergency medical care.